 David Mamet and "True and False"

 Acting is more like riding a bike than piloting an airplane.
-This is a short response to David Mamet’s “True and False.”
+This is a retort to David Mamet’s metaphor in “True and False.”

 Length: 1200 words